tomasen/upop.io/index.markdown

 Each project under [Unpopular Ideas LLC](https://upop.io) is a step towards a more informed and connected society and is designed with a commitment to creating meaningful, user-centric technology solutions.
 As we continue to innovate and expand, the goal remains to create technology that serves as a bridge to knowledge, empowerment, and positive change in society.

-## VOTETRACK.US
+## KICHE.US

-[Votetrack.us](https://votetrack.us), initially named Project *K'iche'*, is designed to enhance transparency and accessibility in the legislative process by leveraging AI technology.
+[kiche.us](https://kiche.us), *K'iche'*, is designed to enhance transparency and accessibility in the legislative process by leveraging AI technology.
 Our aim is to make complex political information understandable and accessible for all citizens, including non-English speaking minority groups.
 The platform simplifies congressional votes, bills, amendments, and provides insightful analyses of representatives' voting records.

 #### Key Features: